Aiven-Labs/the-5-types-of-database/slides.typ

   == More on PostgreSQL

   - Rich datatypes

   - Stored functions

   - Extensibility

   - Excellent documentation

-  - Pretty much always a good place to start
+  - Always a good place to start
 ]

 #slide[